Are you looking for the best team communication tools for your small business?

-Your team space will be hosted on Google’s cloud infrastructure which makes it very fast, reliable, and an extremely secure internal communication tool.
+Your team space will be hosted on Google’s cloud infrastructure, making it fast, reliable, and an extremely secure internal communication tool.

-This year the quality of Google Meet calls have improved drastically, so we have cancelled our Zoom subscription and are using Google Meet for our group meetings.
+This year, the quality of Google Meet calls has improved drastically, so we have canceled our Zoom subscription and are using Google Meet for our group meetings.

 Pricing: Starting at $6 per user per month

 It allows your teams to easily manage leads and customers using a robust dashboard.
 Improving communications between team members and customers to ensure that nothing slips through the cracks.